aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getBackgroundRefresh() {#getBackgroundRefresh--}

+<b>@deprecated.</b> Please use the 'backgroundRefresh' property instead.
 Indicates whether the connection can be refreshed in the background (asynchronously). true if preferred usage of the connection is to refresh asynchronously in the background; false if preferred usage of the connection is to refresh synchronously in the foreground.

 ```javascript
 getBackgroundRefresh() : boolean;